-The strategic sourcing strategy and type of Procurement process to be undertaken will be determined by CPS in collaboration with End User management, and/or TOH Senior Management, depending on the strategic impact and complexity of the desired outcome.
-This may include use, as determined by CPS, of one or more of:
+The strategic sourcing strategy and type of Procurement process to be undertaken will be determined by CPS or the TOH Procurement agent MMC in collaboration with End User management, and/or TOH Senior Management, depending on the strategic impact and complexity of the desired outcome.
+This may include use, of one or more of:

 - Request for Information

 - Request for Expression of Interest

 - Request for Supplier Qualification

 - Request for Quotations

 - Request for Proposal

-- Request for Standing Offer

-- Request for Tender

-- Use of a Vendor of Record Arrangement or Standing Offer

-- Other procurement processes, as may be determined by TOH
+- Request for Standing Offer - Request for Tender - Use of a Vendor of Record Arrangement or Standing Offer - Other procurement processes, as may be determined by TOH

-Competitive Procurements equal to or greater than \$100,000 must be approved at the start of the process using the Approval to Commence the Competitive Procurement Process form, as per the Signing Authority Policy AAS.
+Competitive Procurements equal to or greater than \$121,200 must be approved at the start of the process using the Approval to Commence the Competitive Procurement Process form, as per the Signing Authority Policy AAS.